emberjs/website/source/blog/2017-08-14-ember-2-15-released.md

 #### app.import files within node_modules

-Ember CLI now supports importing vendor assets from paths within `node_modules` using `app.import`.
-This makes it easier to consume dependencies using only npm, rather than a more complicated mix of npm and bower.
+Ember CLI has an API for importing individual files into the built assets, by calling `app.import` within `ember-cli-build.js`.
+This API now supports importing files from within `node_modules`, making it easier to consume dependencies using only npm, rather than a more complicated mix of npm and bower.

 #### Node.js 8 Support